IMRSVDataLabs/imrsv-rails-autoschema/README.md

 versions.
 Well, should work with any DB for which SQLAlchemy and your installed dependencies support introspection.

-The DB schema must use plural, underscored (no PascalCase, no camelCase, no whatever).
+The DB schema must use plural, underscored (no `PascalCase`, no `camelCase`, no whatever).
 Rails does that for you.
 E.g.:

 	people
 	users